 “After trying oysters here, I don’t think I can eat them anywhere else” I sadly confessed to Julia as we were leaving the market.

-Saying goodbye to woven baskets and oysters, we left Bayeux and drove west to a little town of Dinan over at the neighboring Bretagne province.
-Dinan is a delightful hilltop medieval town where movies based on Alexander Dumas books can be easily filmed.
+Saying goodbye to woven baskets and oysters, we left Bayeux and drove west to the little town of Dinan over in the neighboring Bretagne province.
+Dinan is a delightful hilltop medieval town where movies based on Alexander Dumas's books can be easily filmed.
 Traditional half-timber houses, picturesque cobblestone streets, and delicious buckwheat crepes, Dinan had it all.
 Even women’s white bonnets that I first saw in the Breton paintings of Paul Gaugin were sold here in gift shops as a homage to Bretagne of the past.
 The only regret we had was not having more time in Bretagne to visit other places, such as St. Malo or Dinard.
-This province of France with its beautiful rugged coastlines certainly deserves more time and we hope to be back soon.
+This French province with its beautiful rugged coastline certainly deserves more time and we hope to be back soon.

 After spending a couple of hours in Dinan, we started to drive back to Bayeux to time our visit to an island abbey of Mont Saint-Michel for early evening.
 The timing was important.
 The postcard-pretty abbey is a very popular place, especially now in the age of Instagram, and as a result, is overrun with tourists.
 When we arrived at the abbey walls at 5 p.m., there were still small crowds of people there, and we could only imagine what this place looks like in the middle of the day.
 The fortress-like abbey is best enjoyed from the distance.
 And although we did go inside and walked the abbey’s impenetrable walls and labyrinth-like streets, the best views of the abbey were from the expansive fields that were not flooded this time of the year.